-(1) The Hearing Board Chair shall have the right to convene the Hearing Panel.
-The Hearing Board Chair shall conduct the proceedings and maintain order in the hearing room.

-(a) He or she shall make procedural rulings, applying these procedures and the procedures developed by the University Hearing Board, so as to assure fairness and to avoid undue delay.
+- (1) The Hearing Board Chair shall have the right to convene the Hearing Panel.
+The Hearing Board Chair shall conduct the proceedings and maintain order in the hearing room. - (a) He or she shall make procedural rulings, applying these procedures and the procedures developed by the University Hearing Board, so as to assure fairness and to avoid undue delay.

-(b) All procedural rulings of the Hearing Board Chair, however, shall be subject to the approval and concurrence of the Hearing Panel as a whole.
-The Hearing Panel may overrule the procedural rulings of the Hearing Board Chair.

-(2) At least four members of a five-person Hearing Panel must sit for a given case, in addition to the nonvoting Hearing Board Chair, and at least three votes shall be required for decision.

-(3) Cases that present common questions of law or fact and that would come before a panel of like composition may be joined for hearing.

-(a) For joint hearing, the Judicial Administrator must affirm in writing that each accused performed acts sufficiently similar that the facts presented in evidence would not differ materially from one accused to another.
-In such case, the Hearing Panel may order joinder of such cases for hearing.

-(b) Any accused, whose case is joined, may request in writing to be excluded from the joint hearing on the ground that (i) the accused is not charged with the same offense, at the same time and place, or (ii) that the facts relevant to the accused would differ materially from the facts relevant to the others.
-Such case, with the consent of the Judicial Administrator or at the direction of the Hearing Panel, may be severed from the joint hearing.

-(c) The Hearing Panel may permit any accused tried jointly and found to have violated this Code to submit either a written or oral statement regarding mitigating circumstances, and must permit such a statement before imposing a penalty of dismissal or of suspension for the balance of a term or longer.
-The Hearing Panel shall consider differences among the conduct and circumstances of each accused before imposing any penalty.

-(4) At the hearing, the case shall be presented by the Judicial Administrator in the name of the complainant.
-But failure of an individual complainant to appear at the hearing, unless excused by the Hearing Panel for good cause shown, shall result in a loss of his or her right to the assessment in his or her favor of a remedy (which means restitution to the complainant or order to the offender, as opposed to a penalty) by the Hearing Panel.

-(5) The failure of the accused to appear at the time and place designated for the accused's appearance before the Hearing Panel empowers the Hearing Panel to: (a) impose a temporary suspension, pending the accused's appearance;
+- (b) All procedural rulings of the Hearing Board Chair, however, shall be subject to the approval and concurrence of the Hearing Panel as a whole.
+The Hearing Panel may overrule the procedural rulings of the Hearing Board Chair. - (2) At least four members of a five-person Hearing Panel must sit for a given case, in addition to the nonvoting Hearing Board Chair, and at least three votes shall be required for decision. - (3) Cases that present common questions of law or fact and that would come before a panel of like composition may be joined for hearing. - (a) For joint hearing, the Judicial Administrator must affirm in writing that each accused performed acts sufficiently similar that the facts presented in evidence would not differ materially from one accused to another.
+In such case, the Hearing Panel may order joinder of such cases for hearing. - (b) Any accused, whose case is joined, may request in writing to be excluded from the joint hearing on the ground that (i) the accused is not charged with the same offense, at the same time and place, or (ii) that the facts relevant to the accused would differ materially from the facts relevant to the others.
+Such case, with the consent of the Judicial Administrator or at the direction of the Hearing Panel, may be severed from the joint hearing. - (c) The Hearing Panel may permit any accused tried jointly and found to have violated this Code to submit either a written or oral statement regarding mitigating circumstances, and must permit such a statement before imposing a penalty of dismissal or of suspension for the balance of a term or longer.
+The Hearing Panel shall consider differences among the conduct and circumstances of each accused before imposing any penalty. - (4) At the hearing, the case shall be presented by the Judicial Administrator in the name of the complainant.
+But failure of an individual complainant to appear at the hearing, unless excused by the Hearing Panel for good cause shown, shall result in a loss of his or her right to the assessment of a remedy in his or her favor by the Hearing Panel. - (5) The failure of the accused to appear at the time and place designated for the accused's appearance before the Hearing Panel empowers the Hearing Panel to: - (a) impose a temporary suspension, pending the accused's appearance; - (b) find the accused to have violated this Code and impose appropriate penalties and/or remedies, but the Hearing Panel may do so only if the

-(b) find the accused to have violated this Code and impose appropriate penalties and/or remedies, but the Hearing Panel may do so only if the Judicial Administrator shows that the accused received notice of the hearing, or that the procedures for notifying the accused were followed, and submits information sufficient to establish the allegations in the charges; or
+Judicial Administrator shows that the accused received notice of the hearing, or that the procedures for notifying the accused were followed, and submits information sufficient to establish the allegations in the charges; or